mothership-ec/cog/src/Message/Cog/Form/readme.md

 		->optional() // set field to optional
 		->toUrl(); // append 'http://' protocol if not already set

+For nested Forms just create a new form and add the form to its parent:

+	$child
+		->add('price', 'money', 'Price GBP', array('currency' => 'GBP'))
+		->val() // call validator
+		->number(); // applies number()-rule

+	$parent->add($child, 'form'); // adds the child form with its validation and all fields to the parent-form

+Nested forms will be represented as multi-dimensional arrays in the data.

 Once we have added all the fields to our form, we can get the completed form using the `getForm()` method:

 	$form = $form->getForm();